yapo-chile/-Legacy-Commons-trans-proxy/README.md

-  start                Compile and start the service docker-start         Compile and start the service using docker docker-stop          Stop docker containers clone                Setup a new service repository based on trans fix-format           Run gofmt to reindent source info                 Display basic service info docs-start           Starts godoc webserver with live docs for the project
+  start                Compile and start the service docker-start         Compile and start the service using docker docker-stop          Stop docker containers clone                Setup a new service repository based on trans-proxy fix-format           Run gofmt to reindent source info                 Display basic service info docs-start           Starts godoc webserver with live docs for the project